Check out all the ways Assemblers are getting together. This is the place where we get together to share experiences and build our own community.

 Note: Member-sponsored events need not appeal to every member of our community, but they should be fair, honest, and generally in keeping with secular humanist values.
 Your event will typically be approved for publication within 24 hours.
 Approval does not imply Sunday Assembly Portland's endorsement of or responsibility for member-sponsored events.

-Join us Sunday, December 13th in lovely Lola's Room with live music from the Sunday Assembly band, inspiring sharing from your community, and our biggest party of the year to celebrate the end of another year and our 2nd anniversary as a community!
+Join us Sunday, May 8th in lovely Lola's Room with live music from the Sunday Assembly band, inspiring sharing from your community, and a thought-provoking lecture by Vanessa Smith, creator of Mamas Helping Mamas!

 Food Drive: Each month, we can "help often" by supporting Team Relief with a food donation.
 Please bring donations of unexpired, unopened, canned or packaged food items to the donation table before the Assembly begins.
 Food items will be used to support those in our community who are in need.